spectrocloud/cluster-api-provider-vcluster/README.md

 metadata:
   name: ${CLUSTER_NAME}
 spec:
+  # Kubernetes version that should be used in this vcluster instance, e.g. "1.23".
+  # The patch number from the version will be ignored, and the latest supported one
+  # by the used chart will be installed.
+  # Versions out of the supported range will be ignored, and earliest/latest supported
+  # version will be used instead.
+  kubernetesVersion: "1.24"

   # We are using vcluster Helm charts for the installation and upgrade.
   # The helmRelease sub-fields allow you to set Helm values and chart repo, name and version.
   # Sources of the charts can be found here - https://github.com/loft-sh/vcluster/tree/main/charts